-During the 2025 holiday season, I traveled to India to visit family.
-Like any good engineer, I expected to stay connected to my homelab infrastructure back in hat America - accessing my Kubernetes clusters, using exit nodes for secure browsing, and managing various services.
+Like any engineer visiting family abroad, I expected to stay connected to my homelab infrastructure back in North America—accessing Kubernetes clusters, using exit nodes, managing services.
 What I didn’t expect was just how painful that experience would become when international networks had me relying on Tailscale’s default relay infrastructure.

 The Problem: DERP Across Oceans

-DERP servers work reliably, but they’re shared infrastructure - serving all Tailscale users who need relay assistance.
+DERP servers work reliably, but they’re shared infrastructure—serving all Tailscale users who need relay assistance.
 They’re optimized for availability and broad coverage, not raw throughput for individual connections.
-When you’re in Delhi, India and trying to connect to infrastructure in Chicago, your traffic routes through a DERP server—sharing capacity with other users and subject to throughput limits that ensure fair access for everyone.
+When you’re in Delhi, India and trying to connect to infrastructure in Robbinsdale, MN, your traffic routes through a DERP server—sharing capacity with other users and subject to throughput limits that ensure fair access for everyone.

 The real problem became apparent when I ran iperf3 tests.
 Sending all my traffic through DERP, across an ocean, resulted in severely throttled throughput averaging 2.2 Mbits/sec: